 signs, the person is dynamic, quick, and starts to act instantly, even if the

 situation is extremely dangerous, and is inclined to interfere with other

 people's affairs.
 When the T-square is in fixed signs the native operates

 slowly, but is resolute; as a preliminary, he will always find out all the

-possible problems before starting to act.
-A mutable T-square usually indicates a
+possible problems before taking action.
+A mutable T-square usually indicates obstacles

 A configuration of aspects formed by three trines, whose planet pairs connect

 Identifying a Grand Trine: In the sample chart above, Catherine Zeta-Jones

 has a Grand Trine involving Venus in Virgo trine Mars in Capricorn, with both